trex-paxos/trex-paxos-jvm/README.md

   documents or key-values) in your main database.
 * At this time you will need to set up the cluster membership manually.
 You will need to assign a unique node identifier to each node in the cluster.
-* This library is designed to be transport agnostic.
-Examples of plugging in network transport as either QUIC, TCP and a lean UDP implementation inspired by QUIC are planned.
+* This library is designed to be transport agnostic when passing protocol messages between nodes in the cluster.
+You can use your own application messaging layer (e.g. REST or gRPC).
+There is an encrypted UDP protocol in this repository.

 At this the time:

 1. There are exhaustive brute force tests that the algorithm is never violated.
 2. There are runtime checks that the algorithm is never violated.
-3. The library will mark itself as crashed if it spots problems.
+3. The library will mark itself as crashed if it spots problems such a journal write errors.
 4. There are junit tests that simulate randomized rolling network partitions 1,000 times.
+5. There is support for Flexible Paxos (FPaxos) quorum strategies.

-5. There is a UDP based encrypted network protocol inspired by QUIC yet you can use your own RPC messaging or TCP.
+There is a UDP based encrypted network protocol inspired by QUIC called [PAXE](./trex-paxe/PAXE.md).
-6. There is support for Flexible Paxos (FPaxos) quorum strategies.

-The library is therefore at the stage where the bold and brave could try it out.

 See the Architecture section for a more detailed explanation of how to use the library.